readium/lcp-specs/lcp.md

 To protect private User data, any of these fields <b class="rfc">may</b> be encrypted, except for the `encrypted` field, which <b class="rfc">must</b> remain in plain text.
 If encrypted, the field values <b class="rfc">must</b> be encrypted using the User Key and the same encryption algorithm identified in the `encryption/content_key` object.
 The names of all encrypted fields <b class="rfc">must</b> be listed in the `encrypted` array.

-*In the following example, an identifier, a provider and an email are provided.
+*Example 5: License Document where an identifier, a provider and an email are provided for the user.
 There is also an extension to indicate the user’s preferred language.
 The email is encrypted.*

 ```json
 {